 Understanding that they could tailor the use of plasma to best suit their choice of materials in manufacturing, was cause for excitement and an immediate increase in company morale and confidence.

-Through working closely with guidance from the lab team, the customer was guided along the path of discovery using a precise and multi-faceted approach that was tailored to their unique application.
+The Solution Through working closely with guidance from the lab team, the customer was guided along the path of discovery using a precise and multi-faceted approach that was tailored to their unique application.

 We were able to successfully show that plasma treatment of the wire bond pad lowered the contact angle measurement substantially, meaning the gold-coated surface was responsive to the treatment and optimally ready for bonding.